Ferrisx4/T2-T3_Ferris-Saga/Saga_Condensed.md

 In order to make our pages look presentable, we need to modify the current way they are configured.

 The settings for the page configuration can be found at `admin/structure/bio_data`.
 Click on the **Manage Fields** and **Manage Display** links/tabs for each content type below.
-New groups may have to be added in order to satisfy the structure outlined below, which can be done on the Manage Display tab.
+New groups may have to be added in order to satisfy the structure outlined below, which can be done on the corresponding Manage Display tab.

  1. On the *Manage Display* page, the layout at the bottom may not be set correctly. **If and only if** this is the case, perform the following two steps
-    - Choose 'Tripal Feature Layout' from the dropdown and Save
+    1. Choose 'Tripal Feature Layout' from the dropdown and Save
-    - At the top, after saving, click `+ Apply Default Tripal Layout (will reset current layout)`
+    2. At the top, after saving, click `+ Apply Default Tripal Layout (will reset current layout)`
- 2. Use the following hierarchies to define what fields should be shown in what order and under what category (category is first level).
+ 2. Manage Display tab: Use the following hierarchies to define what fields should be shown in what order and under what category (category is first level).
+ 3. Manage Display tab: Drag any fields not wanted to the area below the "Disabled" section (Manage Display).

 ###### Organism
  - Summary
    - Abbreviation (?)